 1.12 Cooperative Purchasing

 Participating in cooperative purchasing gives a vendor the opportunity for additional sales without additional bidding.
 Municipalities use the service to expedite purchases.
 A “municipality” is defined as any county, city, village, town, school district, board of school directors, sewer district, drainage district, vocational, technical and adult education district, or any other public body having authority to award public contracts (s.
 16.70(8), Wis.
 Stats.).
 Federally recognized Indian tribes and bands in this state may participate in cooperative purchasing with the state or any municipality under ss.
-66.0301(1) and (20, Wis.
+66.0301(1) and (20), Wis.
 Stats.

 On the Vendor Information page, you will have the opportunity to participate in allowing other municipalities to piggyback this bid.
 Participation is not mandatory.
 A vendor’s decision on participating in this service has no effect on awarding the bid.